Etheric Studies Glossary of Terms

 Alternate Realities

-Paranormalist: This term has become useful for identifying people who are more than a little interested in or who are studying or practicing some technique related to the paranormal.
+Paranormalist: This term has become useful for identifying people who are more than a little interested in or who are studying or practicing some technique related to Psi phenomena.
 Examples of paranormalist interests include the study of psi phenomena (telepathy, remote viewing, telekinesis), energy healing (biofield healing, distant healing, healing prayer), hauntings investigation (aka ghost hunting), transcommunication (mediumship, Instrumental TransCommunication, channeling) and survival (the etheric, personality, cosmology).

-Since perception is the conscious byproduct of unconscious expression, it may be that conscious self intends or wants a more actual expression.
-As shown in the diagram, the conscious self produces a feedback intention signal that has the potential to modify Worldview and thereby modify the expression signal.
+Since perception is the conscious byproduct of preconscious expression, it may be that conscious self intends or wants a more actual expression.
+As shown in the diagram, the conscious self produces a “want” feedback intention signal that has the potential to modify Worldview and thereby modify the expression signal.
 It is the mental review that enables a person to increase lucidity by persistent moderating feedback to Worldview.

 Person: A person is an immortal self entangled with a human in an avatar relationship.
 This is the “we are spirits having a human experience” point of view.
 It is a two-mind model of who we are when incarnated as a person.
-Spirit’s mind is always primary but for most people, the avatar’s mind may tend to dominate choices and perspective.
+Spirit’s mind is always primary but for most people, the avatar’s mind tends to dominate choices and perspective.
 “Enlightenment” begins when spirit begins to consciously seek discernment (becoming a seeker).

 Point of View: Point of view is the assumption of truth.
 This is usually in the form of a system of thought such as Physicalism or Dualism.
 The point of view followed in Etheric Studies is Strict Dualism which is the idea that we as persons must deal with our humanness and our spiritness.

 Potential Field: Events are accompanied by a probability signature referred to here as a potential field.
 In this concept, an event might exist in the etheric as a potential to occur.
-Each potential field represents the possible characteristics of an event, so that an event that has occurred may have been preceded by many potential fields representing different or optional potential outcomes.
+Each potential field represents the possible characteristics of an event, so that an event that has occurred may have been preceded by many potential fields representing different potential outcomes.

 Practitioner: In Etheric Studies, a person conducting a recording session for EVP or ITC; a person who applies principles intended to cause phenomena; may be instrument-aided or it may be direct as in mental mediumship.